 Although Albert has many of the same features as other budget apps, one feature that sets it apart is its savings component.
 Albert Savings uses an algorithm that looks at your entire financial picture to calculate an amount of money to automatically transfer out of your checking account into a savings account.
 While the amount of money pulled out might be small, it’s designed to add up over time.

-The big deterrent with Albert is that you’re required to link your bank account during the setup process to use any part of the app.
-This means you aren’t able to browse through the app’s capabilities first, or even use portions of the app that don’t involve pulling in your banking information.
-For those who don’t want to connect an account, this isn’t the right app for you.
+The big deterrent with Albert is that you’re required to link your bank account — and even enter your social security number — during the setup process to use any part of the app.
+This means you aren’t able to browse through the app’s capabilities first, or even use portions of the app that don’t involve pulling in personal information.
+Additionally, there isn’t a web version, so for those who don’t want to connect an account and also want the option to work with your budget on a computer, this isn’t the right app for you.

 With Wally, credit card information is collected in real time and categorized appropriately, helping those on a strict budget know exactly what they have left to spend for the remaining days of each month.
 In fact, every time you sign in to Wally, the first thing you’re shown is your total budget remaining for the month.
 This front and center reminder helps you be aware of where you stand at any given time to ensure you don’t go over budget.